shuji-oh/CAN_malicious_driver/README.md

 ## requirements
 `linux-headers-$(uname -r)`
+or
+`raspberrypi-kernel-headers`
-you can build the kernel headers by following URL.
+if you use raspbery pi, you can build the kernel headers by following URL.
 https://github.com/RPi-Distro/rpi-source

 ## mcp251x